 “I made the kid famous,” he joked.

-After winning a second Stanley Cup two years later, Boston fans could not believe the news that summer that Sanderson had jumped to the upstart WHA, signing with the Philadelphia Blazers for 2.6 million dollars.
+After winning a second Stanley Cup two years later, Boston fans could not believe the news that summer that Sanderson had jumped to the upstart WHA, signing with the Philadelphia Blazers for $2.6 million.
 His new deal, that the Bruins would not match, made him the highest paid athlete in the world at that time.
 Derek did know how to grab a headline.

 Opening night in Philadelphia, there was a problem with the ice and pucks kept disappearing under the boards.
 The referees were obliged to cancel the game.
 As captain of the Blazers, Derek felt a responsibility to explain the situation to the fans.
 As a promotion, the club had given each patron in attendance a souvenir orange puck.
 As he started his speech at center ice, one puck was tossed in his direction in protest of the cancellation.
 Before long, pucks were raining down and Captain Derek had to beat a hasty retreat to the dressing room to save his skin.